-Provided that such opinion shall not be sufficient to prove a marriage in proceedings under the Divorce Act, 1869, or in prosecution under sections 82 and 84 of the Bharatiya Nyaya Sanhita, 2023.
+Provided that such opinion shall not be sufficient to prove a marriage in proceedings under the Divorce Act, 1869, or in prosecutions under section of the Bharatiya Nyaya Sanhita, 2023.

 - (a) The question is, whether A and B were married.
-The fact that they were usually received and treated by their friends as husband and wife, is relevant. - (b) The question is, whether A was the legitimate son of B. The fact that A was always treated as such by members of the family, is relevant.
+The fact that they were usually 15 received and treated by their friends as husband and wife, is relevant. - (b) The question is, whether A was the legitimate son of B. The fact that A was always treated as such by members of the family, is relevant.

-Grounds of opinion, when relevant.
+Grounds of opinion, when relevant